 Each carrier handles these types of messages differently.
 Here are examples of known carriers:

-- Recipients who have an AT&T or Verizon service will combine the message as one long SMS message.
+Recipients with an AT&T or Verizon service will see the message as one long SMS message.

-- Recipients who have service from Sprint, T-Mobile, and MetroPCS may see messages split into multiple segments.
+Recipients with other carriers may see messages like these split into multiple segments.
 The delivery order of the split segments can’t be guaranteed, so sending messages that fit within a single segment is recommended.